visualpharm/Lunacy/docs/index_updated.md

   <br>

  To delete an icon from a collection, hover the mouse cursor over the icon.
-Click on the trash sign that will come up.
+Click on the <b>"trash can"</b> icon that will come up.
 A dialog will further guide you to confirm and proceed with the deletion:

  <p align="center">